KavenMuralei/COMP3005-Final-Project/README.md

 - [ER model and Relation Schema diagrams](https://youtu.be/cjnfWEdgspc)

 ## Install and running:
+GIT CLONE METHOD:
+- Open up an IDE (IntelliJ, Visual Studio Code)

 ### Database
-- Enssure that your Postgresql instance is running on port 5432 (Should be the default value)
+- Ensure that your Postgresql instance is running on port 5432 (Should be the default value)
 - Make sure that the username and password to the database are 'postgres' and 'admin' respectively
 - Create a new database named 'finalproject'
 - To initialize the database you have to run the DDL.sql file on your PostgreSQL server.
 The DDL.sql file can be found in the sql folder of this project.
 - To populate the database you have to run the DML.sql file on your PostgreSQL server.
 The DML.sql file can also be found in the sql folder of this project

-Included in submitted zip file is an executable jar file.
-To run this all you need to do is run the following command in the same directory as the jar file:
+Included in the submitted .zip file is an executable jar file.
+To run this, all you need to do is run the following command in the same directory as the jar file:
 `java -jar .\COMP3005-Final-Project.jar`

 Otherwise, you can take the following steps to build and run the file yourself.